SBNSoftware/SBNSoftware.github.io/sbndcode_wiki/TITUS_Event_Display.md

 ### Preview build, 2024+

-Setup `sbndcode` or `icaruscode` via UPS.
+Setup one or both of `sbndcode` and `icaruscode` via UPS, then also set up `cetmodules` via UPS.

 TITUS's build system will be switched to `cmake`.
-Currently, you must check out a feature branch `feature/twester_gui`\
+Currently, you must check out a feature branch `feature/twester_gui`

     git clone https://github.com/coreyjadams/gallery-framework.git
     cd gallery-framework
     git checkout feature/twester_gui
-\

-Next, create a folder for build files and run `cmake`:\
+Next, create a folder for build files and run `cmake`:

     cd /path/to/titus/build
     cmake /path/to/gallery-framework -DCMAKE_INSTALL_PREFIX=/path/to/install
-    cmake . --build
+    cmake --build .
-    cmake . --install
+    cmake --install .

-\

 As before, TITUS requires Python with ROOT support and several additional packages.
 If you have set up `sbndcode` from UPS, you should already have Python with ROOT support.
 From there, additional packages may be installed via `pip`.
-To stay organized, it is recommended to first create a virtual environment via\
+To stay organized, it is recommended to first create a virtual environment via

     python -m venv ~/.venv/titus
     source ~/.venv/titus/bin/activate

-\
-Then install the additional packages with `pip install <package name>`:\
+Then install the additional packages with `pip install <package name>`:

     PyQt5
     pyqtgraph